 Violators may be prosecuted.

-Editor’s introduction – Agnostically compressed media and Generic Sample Compression
+Introduction

-This amendment to ISO/IEC 23001-17 defines the capability to apply generic compression to still and motion imagery.
-It also clarifies the original standard text related to padding of images using subsampled chroma components.
+This amendment to ISO/IEC 23001-17 includes the following additions and corrections to the standard.

+Defines the capability to apply generic compression to still and motion imagery as well as other media types (e.g., KLV metadata tracks)

+Clarifies the original standard text related to padding of images using subsampled chroma components

-With 23001-17 (Carriage of uncompressed video and images in ISO Base Media File Format) nearing completion, we are looking at potential improvements beyond simple uncompressed imagery.
+Adds the capability to encode signed integer components.

+Adds brands for both uncompressed imagery itself and for generically compressed media

 While 23001-17 nominally defines the mechanism to carry uncompressed imagery and raster data within ISOBMFF, it also more generically defines a mechanism to define the in-memory layout for an image item or sample, and then store the image using that layout:

 Component value types and sizes